OiNutter/guggenheim.js/README.md

 * slider - `div.guggenheim-slider` - CSS selector for the internal wrapper element used for the gallery pagination.
 * width - `null` - Integer width for the container in pixels.
 If null will expect there to be a width set in the css.
 * height - `null` - Integer height for the container in pixels.
 If null will expect there to be a height set in the css.
-* beforeSlide - `function(newEls){}` - Callback used in pagination functions.
-Fired before the new page slides.
+* before - `function(newEls){}` - Callback fired before update of elements.
 Is passed an array of the elements that will become visible.
-* afterSlide - `function(newEls){}` - Callback used in pagination functions.
-Fired after the new page slides.
+* after - `function(newEls){}` - Callback fired after update of elements.
 Is passed an array of the elements that are now visible.

 Once you have your gallery initialised you can manipulate it by calling one of the methods detailed below on it.
+Callbacks are currently only called on the following functions `reset`,`next`,`prev` and `jumpTo`

 Methods
 -------